CommunityGD32Cores/gd32-pio-projects/gd32-spl-ccram/README.md

 uint8_t CCRAM_DATA ccram_buf2[4] = {1, 2, 3, 4};
 ```

 The CCRAM **must** be initialized before proper usage.
-The RAM content on startup will be random, meaning the BSS variables will (which are usually expected to be zero-initialized on startup) and the "initialized" variables in the data section will all be filled with random data.
+The RAM content on startup will be random, meaning the BSS variables (which are usually expected to be zero-initialized on startup) and the "initialized" variables in the data section will all be filled with random data.

 The function `init_ccram_bss_and_data()` initialilzes these two sections accordingly.
 For initialized variables (e.g., `int CCRAM_DATA ccram_initialized_data = 1234;`), the initialization value (`1234` in this case) is stored in flash and must be copied over to the appropriate place in CCRAM.
 Further, the BSS section must be zeroed.

-By using the variables declare in the linker script wich mark the start and end of these sections in CCRAM and flash, the function can initialize these sections.
+By using special variables declared in the linker script which mark the start and end of these sections in CCRAM and flash, the function can initialize these sections.

 ```cpp
 void init_ccram_bss_and_data() {